 - Tengu, a playable race in Dungeon Crawl.
 They possess beaks and clawed feet but no wings, although they gain magical flight after gaining enough experience in the dungeon.
 Being a Proud Warrior Race, they have excellent aptitudes for all skills relating to combat, but their avian bodies are somewhat frail, making them Glass Cannons.
-They were originally named Kenku after the bird race from Dungeons & Dragons, but this was changed to Tengu in a recent version.
+They were originally named Kenku after the bird race from Dungeons And Dragons, but this was changed to Tengu in a recent version.

 - The Ixal from Final Fantasy XIV are vicious race of flightless avian beastmen who worship the mad wind elemental Garuda.

 - The Rito * people in The Legend Of Zelda The Wind Waker are feathered humanoids with beaks who gain wings on adulthood when they receive a scale from the dragon that acts as their guardian deity.
 They are descendants of the Zora, a race of Fish People who were transformed by the gods after The Great Flood for unknown reasons.